Exadra37/my-base-repository/docs/how-to/create_an_issue.md

 When any created issue do not follow this guidelines it will not be considered.

+Each issue will have is own Branch that are created as demonstrated [here](docs/how-to/create_branches).

 ## Bug Fix / Security Fix